-Channel Developer will apply to Shopify for access to the Sales Channel App, which shall be granted or denied in Shopify’s sole discretion.
+Channel Developer will apply to Shopify for access to the Sales Channel SDK, which shall be granted or denied in Shopify’s sole discretion.

-The terms and conditions in this Agreement generally applicable to Channel Developer’s use of the Shopify API will apply to Channel Developer’s use of the Sales Channel App.
-In addition, and without limiting the generality of the license restrictions in Part C, Section 6 of the Agreement, with respect to the Sales Channel App, Channel Developer shall:
+The Shopify API Terms apply to Channel Developer’s use of the Sales Channel SDK.
+In addition to, and without limiting the generality of the restrictions in Section 2.3 of the Shopify API Terms, with respect to the Sales Channel SDK, Channel Developer shall:

-i) upon request from Shopify, provide Shopify with a report setting out the number of, and location of, all copies of the Sales Channel App;
+- upon request from Shopify, provide Shopify with a report setting out the number of, and location of, all copies of the Sales Channel SDK;

-ii) not use the Sales Channel App for any purpose other than for the Channel Program and the development of the Channel Application; and
+- not use the Sales Channel SDK for any purpose other than for the Channel Program and the development of the Channel Application; and

-iii) not use the Sales Channel App to develop products or services that will compete with Shopify’s products or services.
+- not use the Sales Channel SDK to develop products or services that will compete with Shopify’s products or services.

 4. Term and Termination for Channel Applications

-Subject to the following, Channel Developer agrees to maintain its Channel Application for 12 months from the date that the Channel Application is made available by Shopify in the Shopify App Store:
+Subject to the following, Channel Developer agrees to maintain its Channel Application for twelve (12) months from the date that the Channel Application is made available by Shopify in the Shopify App Store:

 Beginning on the six-month anniversary of the Channel Application being published in the Shopify App Store, the Parties may terminate this Agreement at any time if it is mutually agreed, after good faith negotiations, that (i) there is insufficient adoption of the Channel Application by Merchants; or (ii) maintaining the Channel Application is commercially or technically unfeasible for either Shopify or Channel Developer.